 Bard College strongly encourages the reporting of all bias incidents and hate crimes that occur on campus, at college-sponsored events, or activities occurring off campus.
 If you believe that you have been the victim of a bias incident or hate crime, or if you believe one has occurred, you are strongly encouraged to report it as quickly as possible.
-For emergencies, contact the Bard College Office of Safety and Security at 845-758-7777 or go to the Old Gym.
-You can also contact any of the offices below.
-It is important to indicate that you are making an official report to the College of a bias incident or hate crime.
+For emergencies, contact the

+Bard College Office of Safety and Security at 845-758-7777 or go to the Old Gym.
+You can also use the online reporting tool or contact any of the offices below; in either case, it is important to indicate that you are making an official report to the College of a bias incident or hate crime.